0xhebi/BND-Recruitment-2021-CTF-Web-Security/CatsUP! Image sharing service/Writeup.md

 </x:xmpmeta>
 ```

-<p>But then I realized that it accepts SVG as well, so question that came up is:<br></br>why didn't I try uploading SVG that contains JavaScript at the first place???<br></br>I converted my test.jpeg into test.svg, added simple script with <code>alert("Boom")</code> inside of SVG and uploaded it.<br></br>
+<p>But then I realized that it accepts SVG as well, so question that came up is:<br></br>why didn't I try uploading SVG that contains JavaScript in the first place???<br></br>I converted my test.jpeg into test.svg, added a simple script with <code>alert("Boom")</code> inside of SVG and uploaded it.<br></br>

 Next question: where the hell will this trigger?<br></br>

-Well it was quite fishy that below uploaded image they had "Download Original" link and next to it: <b>(use save link target as)</b>.
+Well it was quite fishy that below the uploaded image they had a "Download Original" link and next to it: <b>(use save link target as)</b>.
 <br></br>
 </p>